snowlue/WWTBAM/README.en.md

 - At the start of the game, you can choose a timed mode (similar to the Clock Format introduced in the U.S. in 2008).
 - Answer questions by clicking on A, B, C, or D with your mouse or pressing Q, W, A, S on your keyboard:
-    - ₽5,000 at question 5 and ₽100,000 at question 10 are guaranteed amounts — if you pass these milestones, you will receive these sums even if you lose.
+    - ₽5,000 at question 5 and ₽100,000 at question 10 are guaranteed amounts — if you pass these milestones, you will receive the sum even if you lose.
     - Your main goal is to reach ₽3,000,000.
-- Use hints by clicking on them with your mouse or pressing 1, 2, or 3 on your keyboard:
+- Use up to three lifelines by clicking on them with your mouse or pressing 1, 2, 3 or 4 on your keyboard:
-    - "Replace Question" swaps the current question with another of the same difficulty.
+    - "Switch the Question" swaps the current question with another of the same difficulty.
     - 50:50 removes two incorrect answers to make it easier.
-    - "Second Chance" allows you to answer again if your first answer is wrong.
+    - "Double Dip" allows you to answer again if your first answer is wrong.
+    - "Ask the Audience" shows the audience answer statistics to help you choose the correct answer.
-- You can take the money and leave the game by clicking on the home icon or pressing 4 on your keyboard.
+- You can take the money and leave the game by clicking on the home icon or pressing 5 on your keyboard.
 - View the high-score table and add your results by playing the game.